Altinn/altinn-studio-docs/content/app/app-dev-course/modul2/_index.en.md

 ### Tasks
 1. Create a [prefill file](/app/development/data/prefill/config/#setup-of-prefill-in-the-application-repository).
 2. Configure prefilling for values available through Altinn's [prefill sources](/app/development/data/prefill/config/#available-prefill-values) (all but age).
-3. Create [custom prefilling](/app/development/data/prefill/custom) for age based on the personal identification number (see code assistance below).
+3. Create [custom prefilling](/app/development/data/prefill/custom) for age based on the personal identification number (see Code assistance and Useful resources below).
 4. Configure settings for fields that should not be editable by the user.

 {{% expandsmall id="code-assistance" header="Code assistance: Calculating age from personal identification number" %}}